tom-james-watson/wtp-ext/README.md

 You can then load the temporary addon by going to `about:debugging#addons` and selecting `ext.zip`, which can be downloaded [here](https://github.com/tom-james-watson/wtp-ext/releases/latest).

-## Loading and hosting websites over WTP
+## Loading and serving websites over WTP

 Try loading my personal website:

 `wtp://c72c96ec226d05934aa46027bb9dbbb98441717e`

-You can create your own WTP website simply by seeding a webtorrent of static files.
+You can serve your own WTP website simply by seeding a webtorrent of static files.
 The easiest way for the purposes of testing is to use [instant.io](https://instant.io) to create a torrent with your files.
 Copy the "Torrent info hash" and open it as `wtp://<hash>`.

 A more permanent method is to use the [webtorrent-hybrid](https://github.com/webtorrent/webtorrent-hybrid) CLI tool to seed your files:

 ```
-webtorrent-hybrid seed .
+webtorrent-hybrid seed <dir of static site>
 ```

 You can then leave this running on a VPS, for example, to ensure your site is always seeded.